MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.de-de/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 ---
 lab:
-  title: 05 – Implementieren von Konnektivität zwischen Standorten
+  title: "05\_– Implementieren von Konnektivität zwischen Standorten"
   module: Module 05 - Intersite Connectivity
-ms.openlocfilehash: 6254f1b47aacdb2b0e01f090ca182feacba5e076
-ms.sourcegitcommit: be14e4ff5bc638e8aee13ec4b8be29525d404028
-ms.translationtype: HT
-ms.contentlocale: de-DE
-ms.lasthandoff: 05/11/2022
-ms.locfileid: "144937835"
 ---

 # <a name="lab-05---implement-intersite-connectivity"></a>Übung 05 – Implementieren von Konnektivität zwischen Standorten
 # <a name="student-lab-manual"></a>Lab-Handbuch für Kursteilnehmer

 ## <a name="lab-scenario"></a>Labszenario

-Contoso verfügt über Rechenzentren in Boston, New York und Seattle, die über ein Netz aus WAN-Verbindungen mit vollständiger Konnektivität verbunden sind.
-Sie müssen eine Laborumgebung implementieren, die die Topologie der lokalen Netzwerke von Contoso widerspiegelt, und deren Funktionalität überprüfen.
+Contoso has its datacenters in Boston, New York, and Seattle offices connected via a mesh wide-area network links, with full connectivity between them.
+You need to implement a lab environment that will reflect the topology of the Contoso's on-premises networks and verify its functionality.

 ## <a name="objectives"></a>Ziele